Selling Merchant Processing Services is a Great Career for Independent Sales People: This is Why…

-For instance, in the North American Bancard merchant services agent program, you have the 12x multiplier for the amount of money you generate in residual income for the first month.
+For instance, in Shaw Merchant Group’s ISO agent program, you have the 12x multiplier for the amount of money you generate in residual income for the first month.
 So if you generate $100, you will get $1200, pretty sweet, isn’t it?

 You Can Learn Fast:

-Although you are dependent on your own skills and creativity to make the sales, the merchant services partner program that you are working with should provide you with a good amount of learning resources.
+Although you are dependent on your own skills and creativity to make the sales, the ISO agent program that you are working with should provide you with a good amount of learning resources.
 They should teach you how the whole program works, what your product is, how it benefits merchants, and how you can get better at sales.

 Doing all of these things will allow you to educate your buyer better and increase your chances of getting that sale.
 So you see, learning about this business is not pretty hard.
 You can start after a week of learning and without making any investments, so the barrier to entry is actually pretty low.

-Now that we are clear on what you can expect from the merchant account reseller program in terms of benefits, it is time that we talk about the not so good side of it as well.
+Now that we are clear on what you can expect from the ISO agent program in terms of benefits, it is time that we talk about the not so good side of it as well.
 These things can have some impact on your life and job, but if you are someone who is persistent, patient, and hardworking, you won’t really have any issues.
-So with that said, let’s see the potential drawbacks of joining merchant services ISO program:
+So with that said, let’s see the potential drawbacks of joining the ISO agent program: